FLAMEGPU/docs/flamegpu/modelspec.rst

 Care must be taken in ensuring that the set of initial data for the simulation does not exceed any of the defined ``bufferSize`` (i.e. the maximum number of a given type of agents) for any of the agents.
-If buffer size is exceeded during initial loading of the initial agent data then the simulation will produce an error.
+If buffer size is exceeded during initial loading of the initial agent data, then the simulation will produce an error.

 Another special case to consider is the use of 2D discrete agents where the number of agents within the set of initial agent data must match exactly the ``bufferSize`` (which must also be a power of 2) defined within the XMML models agent definition.
-Furthermore the simulation will expect to find initial agents stored within the XML file in row wise ascending order.
+Furthermore, the simulation will expect to find initial agents stored within the XML file in row wise ascending order.

 Initial Simulation Constants
 ----------------------------